techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-magic5-ultimate-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ## Conclusion

-Switching from Asus ROG Phone 8 Pro to Samsung S23 is a breeze because you have many data transfer options.
+Switching from Honor Magic5 Ultimate to Samsung S23 is a breeze because you have many data transfer options.
 Besides Samsung’s Smart Switch, you can use your synced Google Account, Google Drive, Bluetooth, or a USB-C to USB-C cable.
 You can also migrate data from your old Android SD card to your computer before transferring it to your new phone.

 However, Wondershare Dr.Fone Phone Transfer might be your best option.
 Besides transferring files, it features many tools for seamless phone management, making it a fantastic addition to your digital toolbox.